ucla-data-archive/bash-shell-notes/bash-notes.md

 ### how it works -- the Read Evaluate Print Loop (REPL):

-  - you type something - LOOP
+1. you type something - LOOP
-  - computer reads it - READ
+2. computer reads it - READ
-  - executes command - EVAL
+3. executes command - EVAL
-  - prints output - PRINT
+4. prints output - PRINT

-  - use **command shell** to make this happen: this is the interface between user and computer
+* We use **command shell** to make this happen: this is the interface between user and computer

-- bash: Bourne again shell, most commonly used, default on most modern implementations
+* bash: Bourne again shell, most commonly used, default on most modern implementations

-- example data:
+* zsh - a variant of bash, now default on mac, for us today bash and zsh are interchangable

+## Scenario set up for lesson (optional)
+NOTE: I often skip this

-  - our friend Nelle has six months worth of survey data collected from the North Pacific
+- Our friend Nelle has six months worth of survey data collected from the North Pacific
 - 300 samples of **goo**
 - Her pipeline:

 1. Determine the abundance of 300 proteins
 2. Each sample has one output file with one line for each protein
 3. calculate statistics for each protein separately using program `goostat`
 4. compare statistics for proteins using program called `goodiff`
 5. write up results and submit by end of month

-  - if she enters all commands by hand, will need to do **45,150 times**.
+- If she enters all commands by hand, will need to do **45,150 times**.
 - What can she do instead?
-- Key terms in Etherpad/Whiteboard
-- _Shell_
-- _CLI_ & _GUI_
+Use the command line

-- Benefits of the CLI
+### Benefits of the CLI:
 - Automate repetitive tasks (**30 minutes** vs. **2 weeks**)
 - Prevent user error, manual error
 - Processing pipelnes are re-usable and sharable
-- _REPL_ Read-Evaluate-Print-Loop
+- _REPL_ Read-Evaluate-Print-Loop, let's you interactively work things out

 ## Files and Directories

 **Objectives:** paths, learn basic commands for working with files and directories, learn syntax of commands, tab-completion

 - prompt: `$` indicates computer is ready to accept commands

 ```bash